Emerging Europe’s greatest scams

 Mongolia's 'coal mafia'

 The latest massive scandal to break in the region is the “coal mafia” scandal in Mongolia.
-Officials and company executives allegedly stole billions of dollars of export proceeds on coal clandestinely hauled to China.
+Officials and company executives allegedly stole billions of dollars of export proceeds for coal clandestinely hauled to China.

 The fact that huge volumes of coal have allegedly been pilfered in the past decade at least was discovered after officials compared Mongolian export data with import data reported by China, which buys almost all of Mongolia’s coal exports.